 What Causes Rising Damp?

-Moisture rising up through masonry or brick walls from the ground is rising damp.
+Home > Rising Damp > Moisture rising up through masonry or brick walls from the ground is rising damp.
 Liquid has a potentially harmful ability to act against gravity and flow upwards through narrow spaces.
 Bricks and mortar can be extremely porous due to the large quantities of capillaries which water can travel upwards through.
-This results in your wall acting almost like a sponge in soaking up all the water from the ground.
+This results in your wall acting almost like a sponge in soaking up water from the ground.

-A damp-proof course will be installed when properties are built.
-This is designed to act as a preventative measure against rising damp by not allowing water access to the brickwork or mortar composites of the wall.
-Damp-proof courses will normally consist of materials like slate or plastic membrane which are resistant to water.
+A damp-proof course (DPC) will be installed when properties are built.
+This is designed to act as a preventative measure against rising damp by not allowing water access to the brickwork or mortar composites of the wall above the DPC.
+Damp-proof courses will normally consist of materials like slate, bitumen or plastic which are resistant to water.
 A poorly installed or damaged damp-proof course leaves your home susceptible to rising damp.
 This is a critical element towards your home being built upon solid foundations.
-No damp-proof course being installed in your home means that you have no protection against water travelling up your walls.
+No damp-proof course being installed in your home means that you have no protection against water travelling up your walls from the ground.

 How To Identify Rising Damp